Finance for Haulage Services: Helping your busieness go further

 Invoice Finance can help power your business growth.
 If you have to wait to get paid, a new customer can actually be a problem – because you don’t have the cash to for the extra vehicles staff and fuel.
 With Invoice Finance, you know the money will be in your bank almost as soon as you invoice.
 The more work you do, the more cash you will have to call on.

-There are two types of Invoice Finance.
+There are several types of Invoice Finance.

 Many providers offer the option of Bad Debt Protection as part of their service, which means even if your customer goes bankrupt or for other reasons fails to pay, you don’t lose out.